We live in an age of disruption – and that's a good thing.

 Imagine a service that can read through your social media posts from the past couple of years and determine from sentiment analysis which industries and values you like and which you don't.
 You love tech and fashion, but hate alcohol and violence.
 You love Europe, but are not a fan of Russia, etc.

 In an age of millennials where what you stand for is as important as the profits you make.
-This gives the upper hand to an AI that can sort through 10,000 possible companies and recommend to you those investments which are most aligned with your values on a risk-adjusted basis.
+This gives the upper hand to an AI assistant that can sort through 10,000 possible companies and recommend to you those investments which are most aligned with your values on a risk-adjusted basis.

 Plus, it can monitor your social media and the global marketplace and adjust your portfolio as often as you wish.